web3validator/validator-bonds/packages/validator-bonds-cli/README.md

 #### Permission-ed Configure workflow

-When creating the bond account in a permission-ed manner (as described in [section Creating a Bond](#creating-a-bond)), the authority can be defined upfront.
-If one prefers not to sign the CLI transaction with the validator `identity key`, they can utilize the [*mint-configure*](#permission-less-mint---configure-workflow) workflow.
+When creating the bond account in a permission-ed manner (as described in [section Creating a Bond](#creating-a-bond)), the authority is defined upfront.
+This authority is then used for changing `Bond` account configuration.
+(_If one prefers not to sign the CLI transaction with the validator `identity key`, they can utilize the [*mint-configure*](#permission-less-mint---configure-workflow) workflow._)

 When `authority` is configure then use